 As of December 31, 2018 and December 31, 2017, the Company had \$39.6 million and \$45.1 million of working capital, respectively.
-Cash and cash equivalents plus marketable investments decreased by \$0.3 million to \$35.6 million as of December 31, 2018, from \$35.9 million as of December 31, 2017, primarily as a result of the decline in the Company's stock price that impacted cash provided by the exercise of stock options and the Company's employee stock purchasing program, increased inventory purchases related to the increasing demand of our products, and an increase in investments in sales, service and other management headcount to facilitate continued revenue expansion.
-Cash and cash equivalents plus marketable investments decreased by \$18.2 million to \$35.9 million as of December 31, 2017, from \$54.1 million as of December 31, 2016, primarily as a result of the Company's share buyback program in 2017, increased inventory purchases related to the increasing demand of our products, and an increase in investments in sales, service and other management headcount to facilitate continued revenue expansion.
+Cash and cash equivalents plus marketable investments decreased by \$0.3 million to \$35.6 million as of December 31, 2018, from \$35.9 million as of December 31, 2017, primarily as a result of the decline in the Company's stock price that impacted cash provided by the exercise of stock options and the Company's employee stock purchasing program, increased inventory purchases related to the increasing demand of the Company's products, and an increase in investments in sales, service and other management headcount to facilitate continued revenue expansion.